- What is offshore software development?

 Bridge the culture gap

-When working with an in-house team in the US and an offshore team in a country like India, you’re bound to come across some cultural differences.
+When working with a local team in the US and an offshore team in a country like India, you’re bound to come across some cultural differences.
 The key is to foster a unified culture of belonging across both your teams.

 Remind your teams that they are both working towards a common goal and that if the project is a success, then everyone wins – together.
 It doesn’t matter where the person sits or what his role in the organization is.